kris15kirov/pag-command-centre-demo/README.md

 # Comms Command Center

-A lightweight dashboard for managing Telegram and Twitter messages for busy Web3 founders.
+A lightweight dashboard for managing Telegram and Twitter messages.

 ## Features